 - Marinade: 2 tablespoons of balsamic vinegar, 2 cloves of crushed garlic (I used my favourite black garlic but white is fine), 1 tablespoon of olive oil, 1 dessertspoon of ground, roasted cumin, 1 tablespoon of finely chopped fresh rosemary, 1 tablespoon of freshly squeezed lemon juice.
 Optional: 1 tablespoon of pomegranate molasses instead of the lemon juice and 1 dessertspoon of paprika.

 - Tahini yoghurt: 50g tahini, 2 tablespoons of freshly squeezed lemon juice, 1 garlic clove, crushed, 1 tablespoon of extra virgin olive oil, 250g Greek yoghurt

 - Ask your butcher to butterfly the lamb for you, or remove the bone yourself if you have the time using a sharp boning knife.
 You should end up with a long roll of lamb in a single piece.
 Place skin side down in a shallow dish.

-- To make the marinade, crush the garlic into a paste with a little sea salt with a mortar and pestle. stir in the oil and mix thoroughly, add in the balsamic, rosemary, lemon juice and spices until you have a paste.
+- To make the marinade, crush the garlic into a paste with a little sea salt with a mortar and pestle.
+Stir in the oil and mix thoroughly, add in the balsamic, rosemary, lemon juice (or molasses) and spices until you have a paste.
 Pour over the lamb meat and massage it into all the little nooks and crannies and then smear the skin side.
 Cover with clingfilm and leave it to infuse overnight in the fridge or for at least six hours.